How to Stream on Facebook Live: A Quick Guide

 Facebook retains your video so that it can be viewed later by those that missed it.
-This means that hours after the event, you can share links to it on Facebook and beyond.
-You can even embed the video (see above for an example) in a blog or other web page.
+This means that hours after the event, you can share the video on Facebook and beyond.
+You can even embed the video in a blog or other web page.

 To see your options, find the video on your Facebook page or wall, and click the menu button in the top-right of the post.
 Here you’ll find Embed (this provides you with the embed code), Save video, and Download video.